gk646/magique/README.md

     - _**_Fully documented headers_**_ and GitHub wiki
     - _**Many examples**_ from single headers to whole games! (see _examples/_)
     - Intuitive public API optimized for maximum usability
-    - Robust logging and error handling with debugger
+    - Extensive logging and error detection with asserts and debugger support
 - **Fast and modern**
     - Internally uses _**custom datastructures and algorithms**_ to provide maximum performance
     - Explicitly _**optimized for compile time**_ internally and externally!
     - Takes advantage of _**multithreading, SIMD, data-driven design and cache locality**_ where possible
 - **Large feature set with `pay for what you use` policy**
-    - Asset-Packing and Loading with **compression and encryption support**
+    - Asset-Packing and Loading with **compression, encryption and checksum support**
     - Automatic texture stitching into configurable atlases
     - Task based loading interface handling load-priority and background loading of assets
     - _**Procedural particle system**_ inspired by Godot4